Logo image

 • Serve warm food: If you warm up their food a little, either in the microwave or with some hot broth (always without salt), you’ll make their food more appetizing.

-• Use wet food: The cans of food marketed for cats are usually useful for other animals to eat, as they’re quite palatable.
+• Use wet food: The cans of wet food are usually useful for cats, as they’re quite palatable.
 In the veterinary center they can also recommend you specific food to help treat your cat.

 • Place several feeders and share their daily amount among them: In this way, it’ll be easier for them to access the food in places they consider safe.